ceph/calamari/doc/operations/users.rst

 .. code-block:: bash

-    calamari-ctl mod_user --username alice --role readonly
+    calamari-ctl assign_role --username alice --role readonly

-Users and roles for a Many to One relationship.
+Users and roles form a Many to One relationship.
 Users only have one role.
 A user may only be assigned one role at a time.

-Open questions:
-^^^^^^^^^^^^^^^

-* How does a user change their password?
-* How does an admin modify a user?
-* How does an admin get a list of users?
-* What other things are essential for this interface?